browserengineering/book/book/visual-effects.md

         return bounds.roundOut()
 ```

-As far as correctness goes, we're done!
-To get the desired performance in
+As far as implementing the concept of browser-surface composited scrolling goes,
+we're done.
+But to get the desired performance in reality, we'd need to avoid
-reality, we'd need to avoid `paint` and `raster` when they aren't needed.
+`paint` and `raster` when they aren't needed, and also run on a second CPUp
+thread.
 That isn't too hard either, but let's leave that for the next chapter.

 ::: {.further}
 In terms of conceptual phases of execution, our browser is now very close to